By Kyrmenlang Uriah Jan. 18, 2019

 Though the half-hearted response of the Meghalaya government in organising rescue operations for the miners trapped in a rat-hole mine in Meghalaya is appalling, let’s not hold the politicians to a higher standard.
 Our apathy cannot be ignored; in fact, it only highlights the disregard we have for the lives of the poor in our country.

 It’s been 74 days and Justina Dkhar, a 45-year-old woman from Lumthari village of Meghalaya’s East Jaintia Hills District, is waiting for some information on her two sons.
 She knows that the news, when it comes in, is going to be ominous.
-Her sons Iong, 20, and Nilam, 22, took up work in the rat-hole mines at Ksan, 15 kilometres away from home, so that they could earn some extra cash before Christmas.
+Her sons Iong, 20, and Nilam, 22, took up work at the rat-hole mines at Ksan, 15 kilometres away from home, so that they could earn some extra cash before Christmas.
 Little did they know that the darkness inside the mine would swallow them.

-The Dkhar brothers and their 22-year-old cousin crawled inside the 320 feet-deep coal mine along with 12 other miners on December 13, only to be trapped inside after water gushed in.
-Since then, the rescue mission has been able to spot two decomposing bodies, but only been able to retrieve one.
-Though last month the state authorities claimed that the rescue might be in vain, since the miners might have already died, the Supreme Court has ordered that the search should continue.
-For the Navy divers in search of the miners, the search still goes on.
+The Dkhar brothers and their 22-year-old cousin crawled inside the 320 feet-deep coal mine along with 12 other miners on December 13, only to be trapped after water gushed in.
+Since then, the rescue team has been able to spot two decomposing bodies, but only been able to retrieve one.
+Last month, state authorities claimed that rescue ops might be in vain, since the miners might have already died; the Supreme Court, however, has ordered that the search should continue.